Total knee with a robot: Why this will be normal in the future

 • Investment in expensive robot technology.

-4.2 Need of specialized surgeons
+4.2 Need for specialized surgeons

-• Longer training times for surgeons.
+• Longer training periods for surgeons.

-• Continuous training required.
+• Ongoing training is required.

-4.3 Technical risks
+4.3 Technical Risks

 • Possible system failures or software problems.